Self-service deployment FAQ

 - South Central US

-- With all self-service migrations, we are changing the outbound IP addresses in regions where your environments are hosted.
+- With all self-service migrations, we're changing the outbound IP addresses in regions where your environments are hosted.
 New outbound IP addresses are available, so you must add them before your upcoming self-service migrations.
 For more information about IP addresses, see For my Microsoft-managed environments, I have external components that have dependencies on an explicit outbound IP safe list.
 How can I ensure my service is not impacted after the move to self-service deployment?.

-- If you have any integrations or other dependencies that are latency-driven and have questions regarding how the change in regions will impact that, please contact Microsoft Support.
+- If you have any integrations or other dependencies that are latency-driven and have questions regarding how the change in regions will impact that, contact Microsoft Support.

 - If you have a project which has a few environments using self-service capabilities in Central US and others in North Central, South Central or West Central, the rest of the IaaS environments can still be moved to East or West US as part of migrations.
-For the environments already on Service Fabric and in Central US, please contact Microsoft Support to get them moved to East/West US based on your preference.
+For the environments already on Service Fabric and in Central US, contact Microsoft Support to get them moved to East/West US based on your preference.

 - If you have questions about data movement related to cross-region migrations, see The source and target are on different infrastructure (Microsoft-managed vs. self-Service).